History, Construction, Preservation

 The center is intended to serve as a hub for Civil War heritage tourism in Middle Tennessee.
 Rather than competing with other historic sites, the intent is to develop partnerships with other agencies to enhance and expand the educational and economic benefits of heritage tourism in the area.
 In addition, programs and events offered by a full time staff at the center will provide students and the public at large new opportunities to understand Nashville’s fascinating Civil War past.

-Celebrating the opening of the Fort Negley Visitors Center were State Senator Thelma Harper, flanked by BONPS past presidents Jim Kay (left) and Doug Jones.
+Celebrating the opening of the Fort Negley Visitors Center in 2007 were State Senator Thelma Harper, flanked by BONPS past presidents Jim Kay (left) and Doug Jones.

 Fort Negley was the largest fortification built by the occupying Union Army in Nashville and the largest inland stone fort built during the Civil War.
 Measuring 600 feet by 300 feet, Negley covered four acres and was constructed from October to December 1862.

 The City of Nashville’s enhancements to the fort and the construction of the visitors center represented the largest municipal appropriation for Civil War preservation in the United States.
-Its renovation and preservation were part of a comprehensive Master Plan:
+The renovation and preservation were part of a comprehensive Master Plan:

 Adding historic realism to the Fort Negley Visitors Center opening ceremonies Dec.
 15, 2007 were re-enactors from the United States Colored Troops, 13th Infantry Regiment, troops which garrisoned the fort during the war and the Battle of Nashville.
 Also participating were re-enactors portraying President Abraham Lincoln and abolitionist leader Frederick Douglass.
 After setting up camp at the base of Fort Negley the troops marched up the hill and into the fort.

 AFTER its capture in 1862, Nashville was developed by Union forces into the most fortified city in North America.
 A series of forts ringed the city, the largest and southernmost being Fort Negley, named for U.S. Gen. James Scott Negley, provost marshal and commander of Federal forces in Nashville.